textpattern/textpattern.github.io/administration/sections-panel.md

             </tr>
             <tr>
                 <th scope="row"><code>files</code></th>
                 <td>Clashes with the default directory used to hold files available for download.
-If you have moved this via chnages to the <a href="https://docs.textpattern.com/administration/preferences-panel#file-directory-path">Preferences panel</a> then you may use this section name</td>
+If you have moved this via changes to the <a href="/administration/preferences-panel#file-directory-path">Preferences panel</a> then you may use this section name</td>
             </tr>
             <tr>
                 <th scope="row"><code>index</code></th>